amulya-shanbhag/CTF-Writeup-2025/_mypages/chromebook.md

 layout: default
 permalink: /mypages/chromebook/
 ---

+**Prerequisites**: Extracted the tar file and processed the chromebook image using cLeapp and Magnet Axiom Examine.

 <h2>Chromebook</h2>

-Prerequisites: Extracted the tar file and processed the chromebook image using cLeapp and Magnet Axiom Examine.

 1.**Feeling: Connected** - _What was the ip address of the Chromebook?_ (5)
   **Flag**: <span style="color:red">172.19.70.25</span>